superb-b/dodo_robot_ROS2_WS25/README.md

 ```

 ## Before you send topic messages, following need to be done:
-- [] Safety limitations!
-After a forced power cycle,Odrive *loses* its position data and treats the position upon power-up as the 0 position.
+- Safety limitations!
+After a forced power cycle, Odrive **loses** its position data and treats the position upon power-up as the zero position.
 Therefore, be careful with q max and q min!
 Alternatively, a solution may be found in the future.
 For example, try using Odrive’s absolute position mode (I tried this but was unsuccessful).
-- [] DM Motors doesn't have the issues above, but STILL please *update* the actual limitations in the following parameters in `canbus_node.launch.py`
+- DM Motors doesn't have the issues above, but STILL please **update** the actual limitations in the following parameters in `canbus_node.launch.py`

   -- `joint_q_mins`

   -- `joint_q_maxs`

 ### Send/Read Topic status: